How to boost NHS temporary staffing productivity with technology

 Escalating costs with uncontrolled rates

-One of the major challenges in temporary staffing is managing the costs associated with bank and agency staff.
+One of the major challenges in NHS temporary staffing is managing the costs associated with bank and agency staff.
 When shifts remain unfilled, the typical response is to increase the payment rate to attract workers, leading to higher costs.
 This is a systemic issue that, after years of practice, is hard to break, especially without the support of technology.
 Traditional methods of rate escalation often lack control and visibility, resulting in unexpected budget overruns and financial strain.
 Additionally, a huge amount of time (and money) is spent on last-minute escalations, as administrators struggle to fill unforeseen gaps.

 Smart rate escalations

 Patchwork’s advanced rate escalation tool effectively addresses this issue by providing a structured approach to rate escalation.
-If a shift reaches a certain date without being filled, the system recognises this and escalates the rate with approval.
+If a locum shift reaches a certain date without being filled, the system recognises this and escalates the rate with approval.
 It allows for different tiers of authorisation based on the percentage of rate increase.
 Service managers, divisional directors, and even CEOs can review and authorise escalations as appropriate, ensuring that rate increases are controlled and justified.
 This structured approach helps prevent unnecessary cost increases and maintains financial control, contributing to better budgeting and cost efficiency.
 With structured levels of authorisation, this feature saves time and helps manage expectations and budgets, leading to a more productive temporary staffing team that can strategically plan ahead rather than react to last-minute vacancies.

 Fragmented bank and agency oversight

-Temporary staffing often involves managing bank staff and agency workers separately, leading to disjointed processes and a lack of cohesive oversight.
+NHS temporary staffing often involves managing bank staff and agency workers separately, leading to disjointed processes and a lack of cohesive oversight.
 This fragmentation can cause inefficiencies, such as duplicated efforts, inconsistent policies, and difficulties in tracking overall staffing needs.
 The lack of integration between bank and agency systems also results in higher administrative burden and an increased reliance on costly agency staff – due to a minimal visibility meaning gaps are only often spotted at the very last minute.
 As a result, temporary staffing managers face the challenging task of maintaining safe staffing levels while facing pressure to cut costs, creating a cycle that is difficult to break without oversight.

 Unifying bank and agency management

-Patchwork’s integrated bank and agency solution addresses this challenge by unifying the management of both staffing sources, including direct engagement where appropriate..
+Patchwork’s integrated bank and agency solution addresses this challenge by unifying the management of both staffing sources, including direct engagement where appropriate.
 This integration enables workforce teams to seamlessly coordinate bank staff and agency workers on one system, providing a centralised view of all staffing activities.
 By combining these functions, Patchwork eliminates the inefficiencies associated with managing multiple platforms, reduces administrative workload, and ensures consistent application of staffing policies.
 Compliance elements are packaged within this integration too, with contracts, a full breakdown of pay and audit trails all clearly visible, so there are never any surprises.
 For administrative staff, this oversight is key to managing the process, and the ability to see across both bank and agency utilisation on one platform has a significant, and positive, impact on productivity.

 A productive future